 This idea is from Technical Analysis of Stocks & Commodities (TASC) magazine’s website.
 This is the second in a series of three system ideas that TASC features on their website.
-This system uses CCI, or Commodity Channel Index, which is an indicator that shows when the market may be overbought and oversold.
+This system uses Commodity Channel Index (also known as CCI trading), which is an indicator that shows when the market may be overbought and oversold.
 This indicator was developed by Donald Lambert in 1980.
 As the name suggests, it was originally designed for commodities, but it has been used in equities, currencies, and other financial instruments.

-The rules they provide are somewhat vague, since CCI is used in various ways by traders:
+The rules they provide are somewhat vague, since CCI trading is used in various ways:

 For this system, all CCI numbers from 2 to 100 were tested over a lookback period of 500 days.
 Buy signal is triggered when CCI reaches -100.
 Sell signal is triggered when CCI reaches +100.
 Tested on daily price data.